nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 You can set reminders for **multiple** assignments at a time as well.
 Here is an example with steps for you to follow:

-1) To set reminders for assignments "Essay" and "Assignment 3" (the second and fourth assignment respectively in your assignment list as shown in Figure 17), you can simply enter `remind 2 4` into the Command Box.
+1) To set reminders for assignments "Essay" and "Assignment 3" (the second and fourth assignment respectively in your Assignment List as shown in Figure 17), you can simply enter `remind 2 4` into the Command Box.

    ![Remind24](images/Remind24.png)
    *Figure 17: Before "Essay" and "Assignment 3" are added into `Your reminders`*